 2.Use a Table Cloth

-If you don’t want to go spend tons of money on table cloths, run by your local thrift store and find some nice cloths other people have donated for around $2-$4 each.
+If you don’t want to go spend tons of money on table cloths, run by your local thrift store, and find some nice cloth other people have donated for around $2-$4 each.
 If you want an artsy look grab some vintage sheets at the thrift store for a few bucks.
 If you want a modern chic look, use burlap as your table cloth.

 3.Make Price/Description Signs